Sign in at https://assets.adobe.com/files.

 You can learn all about the latest features in Creative Cloud on the overview page.
 To find out what’s in the latest version of each Creative Cloud desktop app, check out each product’s page on Adobe.com.

-No, the desktop applications in Creative Cloud, such as Photoshop and Illustrator, are installed directly on your computer.
+No, the desktop apps in Creative Cloud, such as Photoshop and Illustrator, are installed directly on your computer.
 So, you don’t need an ongoing Internet connection to use them.

 An Internet connection is required the first time you install and license your apps.
 But, you can use the apps in offline mode with a valid software license.
 The desktop apps attempt to validate your software licenses every 30 days.

 Annual members can use the apps for up to 99 days in offline mode.
 Month-to-month members can use the software for up to 30 days in offline mode.